Lan0033/Spotify_ImageAnalysis_interface/README.md

 **Features**

-- Image Upload: Users can upload images from their device or take photos  directly within the app.
+- **Image Upload**: Users can upload an image URL to replace the current image.
--  Automatic Playlist Generation: Based on the analysis of the uploaded image,  the app will generate a Spotify playlist that reflects the themes or activities in the  photo (e.g., a beach scene could generate a summery playlist).
+- **Automatic Playlist Generation**: Based on the analysis of the uploaded image, the tool will generate a Spotify playlist that reflects the themes or activities in the photo.
+For example, a beach scene might result in a summery playlist.

 ## Table of Contents